alissin/little-big-tips/simple-damage-shake/README.md

 }
 ```

 Step 2 - to simulate the shaking, hit play and change the `Is Shaking` via inspector to `true`.
-Cool, everything is shaking!
+Cool, everything is shaking!<br/>
+_Note:_ Put something in the scene, in front to the `Camera` to have a better look of the effect.

 #### Scripts:
 [Shake.cs](./Shake.cs)